 If a piece breaks off of a decayed tooth, the best option may be have the dentist grind away part of what remains and place a crown over it.
 This tooth-shaped cap looks like a normal tooth and protects what remains of the tooth.
 Each has its own benefits, but all-metal crowns are the strongest.
 Porcelain and resin crowns can look identical to real teeth, however.
 If a great deal of the tooth is missing, a pin or post can be placed in the tooth over which the dentist can build up a structure to hold a crown.

 The simplest of all procedures is dental shaping, often used along with bonding.
 The dentist simply grinds away a portion of the remaining tooth to create a smooth and recontoured surface with adequate strength and a pleasing appearance.
 This procedure can easily smooth out small imperfections.

 Veneers are thin wafers of porcelain that cover the entire front surface of the tooth.
 Usually used on front teeth, these can cover naturally imperfect teeth or cover repair work from a chipped or broken tooth that does not have a pleasing appearance.

-If you are a concerned parent who wants to make sure your child’s teeth remain in vital condition, here are a couple facts about teeth that you can keep in mind.
-People who drink 3 or more glasses of soda each day have 62% more tooth decay, fillings and tooth loss than others.
+If you are a concerned parent who wants to make sure your child’s teeth remain in vital condition, here are a couple of facts about teeth that you can keep in mind.
+People who drink 3 or more glasses of soda each day have 62% more tooth decay, fillings, and tooth loss than others.
 Replace pop with water, as it is healthier.
 Tooth enamel is the hardest substance in the human body.
-However, it is not recommend that you use your pearly whites to open bottle caps.
+However, it is not recommended that you use your pearly whites to open bottle caps.